project-owner/Peppy.doc/Home.md

 ### Screenshots
 Here are several screenshots of the Peppy player.

 This project was developed exclusively for my personal usage.
-But I had several request to share the code for this player.
+Then I received several request to share the code for this player.
 Hence this project on GitHub.
-I hope that it will be useful for another developers from the learning point of view.
-It can save them a lot of googling time and hair ;)
+I hope that this information will be useful for another developers as well.
+This kind of tutorial could save me a lot of time and hair if I would have it when I started Peppy project ;)

 Have fun!